matecom57/mi-tutorial/docs/source/Numerical_Analysis_Ord_Delay_Diff_Equ/Numerical_Analysis_Ord_Delay_Diff_Equ_c01.rst

 solution is explained with examples.
 The delay differential equation, that is, a differential equation including a delay term with respect to the independent variable, is given through an example, too.

+Este capítulo presenta brevemente el concepto de ecuación diferencial ordinaria mediante algunos ejemplos.
+Verá cómo se formula una ecuación y qué significa su solución (analítica).
+También se explica con ejemplos la necesidad de una solución numérica.
+La ecuación diferencial de retardo, es decir, una ecuación diferencial que incluye un término de retardo con respecto a la variable independiente, también se presenta mediante un ejemplo.

 1.1 Mathematical Modelling by Differential Equations

 When a function x of independent variable t is subject to another functional relation F(t,x,x′) = 0 together with its ﬁrst derivativex', , it is said that we are given the differential equation of x.
 Of course this is a very broad and loose deﬁnition of a differential equation and later a more strict deﬁnition will be introduced.
-We emphasize, however, that many phenomena can be modelled by a differential equation and its mathematical treatment is signiﬁcant in real-life applications.
+emphasize, however, that many phenomena can be modelled by a differential equation and its mathematical treatment is signiﬁcant in real-life applications.
 Typical origins can be found in physical phenomena.
 We will explain it brieﬂy.

 The ﬁrst example is classical mechanics, that is, the simple pendulum which consists of a small weight of mass m suspended from a ﬁxed point O by a light (that is, with a negligible mass) rod of length a, and only swings in a